 To become a traveling radiologist, you must earn a Bachelor’s or an Associate’s degree.
 In addition, the radiology programs must be accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 You’ll also need a license after you pass your certification exam, which should be administered by the American Registry of Radiologic Technologists (ARRT).

 Gain job experience

 Once you complete your preferred education program and acquire all the necessary licenses, it’s time to gain some job experience.
 Once you have done this, you will develop a network of contacts who can serve as references as you move from making your stationary position into a traveling one.

 Many medical staffing agencies can help connect you with the best healthcare travel jobs that match your qualifications.
-Most of these agencies allow you to choose your ideal destination and also offer various mentorship programs.
+In addition, most of these agencies allow you to choose your ideal destination and offer various mentorship programs.

 Becoming a medical traveler can be a life and career-changing experience.
 Using this guide as inspiration, there is a world of opportunity if you want to travel around the world as you help patients.